Phileosopher/toolbox/README.md

 - Network: for computers across a network
 - Text: to work with language for some intended aesthetic
 - Visual: to visually design or adapt things which contain some intended aesthetic

-Further, some patterns keep cropping up in each domain:

-- Consuming: human consumption only, without modification to it
-- Foraging: to acquire others' created works

-Further further, there are other groups if it's too meta to fit into any one of the above categories:

-- Dev: to broadly make or manage computer code, which may refer to front-end or back-end, be language-specific, and may simply be a more nuanced version of any of the above
-- Productivity: to broadly streamline doing any of the above

-## OS/Usage Earmarks

 Sometimes, it makes sense to clarify for context how something is used.